Kernel Ridge Regression Inference: Model and assumptions

-By analogy to classical regression, $k_{X_i}(-)$ may be viewed as an expansion of the data point $X_i$ with respect to a non-linear basis.
-The kernel function also encodes similarity between data points.
-The implied norm in $H$, given by $\snorm{f}=\bk{f}{f}^{\f{1}{2}}$, encodes a corresponding notion of smoothness: similar points are assigned similar values.
+In the final expression, $x\mapsto k_{x}$ may be viewed as a nonlinear basis expansion of a regressor value $x$.\footnote{Sometimes $\phi:x\mapsto k_x$ is called the feature map, where $\phi(x)\in H$ are features of $x$ used to estimate $f_0(x)$.} The kernel function $k(x,x')$ encodes similarity between regressor values $(x,x')$.
+The implied norm in $H$, given by $\snorm{f}=\bk{f}{f}^{\f{1}{2}}$, reflects a corresponding notion of smoothness: similar regressor values are assigned similar outcome values.
+Due to the popularity of kernel methods, there is extensive theoretical and practical guidance on how to choose $k$, with examples below.